Galois/Counter Mode: Security

 Like with any message authentication code, if the adversary chooses a t-bit tag at random, it is expected to be correct for given data with probability measure 2^{−t}.
-With GCM, however, an adversary can increase their likelihood of success by choosing tags with n words – the total length of the ciphertext plus any additional authenticated data (AAD) – with probability measure 2^{−t} by a factor of n.
-Although, one must bear in mind that these optimal tags are still dominated by the algorithm's survival measure 1 − n⋅2^{−t} for arbitrarily large t.
-Moreover, GCM is neither well-suited for use with very short tag-lengths nor very long messages.
+With GCM, however, an adversary can increase their likelihood of success by choosing tags with n words—the total length of the ciphertext plus any added authenticated data (AAD)—with probability measure 2^{−t} by a factor of n.
+However, these best tags are still dominated by the algorithm's survival measure 1 − n⋅2^{−t} for arbitrarily large t.
+Moreover, GCM is not well-suited for use with short tag-lengths or long messages.

-Ferguson and Saarinen independently described how an attacker can perform optimal attacks against GCM authentication, which meet the lower bound on its security.
+Ferguson and Saarinen independently described how an attacker can perform best attacks against GCM authentication, which meets the lower bound on its security.
 Ferguson showed that, if n denotes the total number of blocks in the encoding (the input to the GHASH function), then there is a method of constructing a targeted ciphertext forgery that is expected to succeed with a probability of approximately n⋅2^{−t}.
-If the tag length t is shorter than 128, then each successful forgery in this attack increases the probability that subsequent targeted forgeries will succeed, and leaks information about the hash subkey, H. Eventually, H may be compromised entirely and the authentication assurance is completely lost.
+If the tag length t is shorter than 128, then each successful forgery in this attack increases the probability that subsequent targeted forgeries will succeed, and leaks information about the hash subkey H. Eventually, H may be compromised entirely, at which point the authentication assurance is completely lost.

-Independent of this attack, an adversary may attempt to systematically guess many different tags for a given input to authenticated decryption and thereby increase the probability that one (or more) of them, eventually, will be considered valid.
-For this reason, the system or protocol that implements GCM should monitor and, if necessary, limit the number of unsuccessful verification attempts for each key.
+Independent of this attack, an adversary may try to systematically guess many different tags for a given input to authenticated decryption and thereby increase the probability that one (or more) of them, eventually, will be considered valid.
+For this reason, the system or protocol that implements GCM should watch and, if necessary, limit the number of unsuccessful verification attempts for each key.

-Saarinen described GCM weak keys.
-This work gives some valuable insights into how polynomial hash-based authentication works.
+Saarinen described GCM as having weak keys, offering some added analysis into how polynomial hash-based authentication works.
 More precisely, this work describes a particular way of forging a GCM message, given a valid GCM message, that works with probability of about n⋅2^{−128} for messages that are n × 128 bits long.
 However, this work does not show a more effective attack than was previously known; the success probability in observation 1 of this paper matches that of lemma 2 from the INDOCRYPT 2004 analysis (setting w = 128 and l = n × 128).
 Saarinen also described a GCM variant Sophie Germain Counter Mode (SGCM) based on Sophie Germain primes.